metinsenturk/class-materials/contents/linear-regression/README.md

 Linear regression assumes that there is a linear model between the input variable and the output variable.
 If the input variable is a single variable, then the model is known as `simple linear regression`, and if there are many input variables, it is `multiple linear regression`.

-## Data Preperation Needed for Linear Regression
+## Data Preparation Needed for Linear Regression

 Linear regression makes some assumptions about your dataset when you use ordinary least squares method for modeling for it to work properly.

 - **Linearity**.
 The relationship between your input and output must be linear for any type of linear model.
 - **Remove any Noise**.
-Input and output variables need to be clearn without any outliers
+Input and output variables need to be clean without any outliers
 - **Remove Collinearity**.
 Regression will overfit the data when are correlated variables.
 - **Gaussian Distributions**.
 Predictions will be more accurate when input and output variables are normally distributed.
 - **Rescale Inputs**: Using standardization or normalization.